 3. Personal Care Accessories

 Sometimes it is genuinely challenging to balance my desire to be eco-conscious with my desire for well-coiffed hair.
 And although I try my best to source ethical, natural, and sustainably packaged personal care products, I’m not 100 percent there yet.
 Enter TerraCycle!
 Through the Personal Care Accessories Zero Waste Box, you can recycle personal care, beauty, and styling products — from brushes and scrunchies to pedicure kits and insoles.

 They’re incredibly convenient for busy parents, but, admittedly, pretty wasteful.
 Those fantastic little baby food pouches contribute a lot of food-packaging waste for such a little person.
 Through TerraCycle’s Baby Food Pouches Zero Waste Box, however, you can recycle any brand of (empty) plastic baby food pouches (please don’t send other types of pouches like drink pouches).

 5. Cigarette Butts and E-Cigarettes

 Yes.
 Seriously.
 I know.
-If you’re an environmentally conscious smoker (they do exist!) you can do your part to augment the impact of your nicotine habit on the environment by recycling your cigarette waste, including all parts of extinguished cigarettes, cigar stubs, outer plastic packaging, inner foil packaging, rolling paper, and ash.
-The TerraCycle Cigarette Waste Recycling Program has really taken off, and many cities have jumped on board, providing public collection receptacles to cut down on cigarette litter.
+If you’re an environmentally conscious smoker (they do exist!) you can do your part to reduce the impact of your nicotine habit on the environment by recycling your cigarette waste, including all parts of extinguished cigarettes, cigar stubs, outer plastic packaging, inner foil packaging, rolling paper, and ash.
+The TerraCycle Cigarette Waste Recycling Program has really taken off and many cities have jumped on board, providing public collection receptacles to cut down on cigarette litter.

 We can now recycle pens and e-cigarettes!
 What a time to be alive!
 Do you need to recycle items not on this list?
 Check out the Earth911 Recycling Search.

 Feature image courtesy of Lucas